Skip to Content

 • Is delivered to the patient’s home

-• Should not be opened or unsealed until needed
+• Should be opened or unsealed only when needed

-• Contains medicines that should be used only with instructions from a hospice nurse or doctor
+• Contains medicines that should be used only with instructions from a hospice care nurse or doctor

-• Is for hospice patients only.
-Do not let others use the medicines.
+• Is for your loved one only — don’t let others use the medicines

 Medicines in the Pack